Man in the Iron Mask: Dauger serves as a valet (1675–1680)

 On 23 November 1678, Louvois wrote directly to Fouquet to inform him that the King was disposed to soften considerably the strictures of his incarceration, subject to Fouquet writing back to Louvois—without informing Saint-Mars of the contents of his reply—concerning whether or not Dauger had talked to him, Fouquet, in front of La Rivière, "about what he was employed to do before being brought to Pignerol".
 From this revealing letter, French historian Mongrédien concluded that Louvois was clearly anxious that any details about Dauger's former employment should not leak out if the King decided to relax the conditions of Fouquet's or Lauzun's incarceration.

 After Fouquet's death on 23 March 1680, Saint-Mars discovered a secret hole between Fouquet and Lauzun's cells.
 He was sure that they had communicated through this hole without detection by him or his guards and thus that Lauzun must have been made aware of Dauger's existence.
 On 8 April 1680, Louvois therefore wrote to Saint-Mars and instructed him to move Lauzun to Fouquet's cell and to tell him that Dauger and La Rivière had been released, after secretly relocating them to a new cell in the Lower Tower of Pignerol's dungeon.
 They became henceforth identified in official correspondence only as "the gentlemen of the lower tower" ("les messieurs de la tour d'en bas").
+After Fouquet's death, the strength of Saint-Mars's company was decreased from 135 to 65 men, officers included.

+Lauzun was freed a year later, on 22 April 1681.
+The King put him under the constant guard of Maupertuis (Note: [Translation:] "Louis de Melun, marquess of Maupertuis (ca. 1634-1721).
+He was appointed quartermaster of the first company of musketeers on 7 November 1661.
+Standard bearer in 1667, second lieutenant in 1673, he became its captain lieutenant in 1684 (Le Pippre de Neufville, II, p.
+157-8).")—a lieutenant of musketeers and friend of Saint-Mars—and 12 musketeers, and ordered that he should be taken to Bourbon-l'Archambault for a cure, then assigned a residence in Chalon-sur-Saône, and finally begin his rehabilitation at Amboise.
+The King consented to see him once and, after the interview, he was allowed to go wherever he pleased, including Paris, but was banned from attending court in Versailles.
+The King also informed his cousin, the Duchess of Montpensier, that he would never consent to her marriage with Lauzun.
+Lauzun's release from Pignerol marked the end of Saint-Mars's custody of prestigious prisoners, and his company was reduced from 65 to 45 men, officers included.